-Response Rationale MSDE Response Oppose You need someone with experience in child development to be part of the planning for revisions.
+Response Rationale MSDE Response Oppose 1) You need someone with experience in child development to be part of the planning for revisions.
 So much of this is drastically over the heads of the grade levels you are targeting.
-We need to teach geography.
+1) We need to teach geography.
 If you want kids to be accepting of people from all walks of life, they need to understand geography.
 The geography units need to be changed.
 Kids do not know the difference between a town, a state, or a country.
 If we really want to "educate to stop the hate" we need a curriculum that is not so self centered.
 Everything is in relation to Maryland.
 We need to teach geography, kids will be more accepting if they are able to relate and understand where others are coming from and why their culture is different.
 Understanding geography can also help with the historical part of our curriculum.
 One example, it is very difficult to understand people leaving England to find a better life when they do not even know where England is, or that it is a country.
-I. Developmental Appropriateness and Child Development Expertise We agree that ensuring content is developmentally appropriate is essential to high-quality teaching and learning.
+1. Developmental Appropriateness and Child Development Expertise We agree that ensuring content is developmentally appropriate is essential to high-quality teaching and learning.
 We welcome the suggestion to deepen collaboration with child development specialists, especially during future resource development and implementation phases.
 Importantly, it's worth noting that out of 757 total objectives across PreK - 12, only 57 objectives - or roughly 7% - have proposed revisions.
 This includes about 11% in PreK - 5, and within those, the edits aim to clarify expectations and improve alignment with how children learn social studies content over time.
-2. The Importance of Ceography Education Your point about the need for robust and meaningful geography instruction is deeply appreciated - and strongly echoed in the intent of the frameworks.
+2. The Importance of Geography Education Your point about the need for robust and meaningful geography instruction is deeply appreciated - and strongly echoed in the intent of the frameworks.
 We agree that geographic literacy is critical to helping students better understand their communities, other cultures, and global interconnections.
 Far from sidelining geography, the revised frameworks are designed to integrate geographic thinking across grades.
 For instance, the Grade 6 and 7 courses are built around geographic themes, including movement, human-environment interaction, and cultural diffusion - precisely to build students' capacity to understand not only where people live, but why they live there and how place shapes identity, beliefs, and conflict.
 Your concern about students not knowing the difference between a town, state, or country is exactly why geography is embedded from the earliest grades.
 For example, in the elementary grades, students are introduced to spatial awareness, map and globe skills, and concepts of scale that build progressively across grade levels.
 The inclusion of Maryland in some objectives is intentional - not to be self-centered-but to use the familiar as an entry point to develop abstract thinking.
 As students grow, the scale of inquiry expands, moving from local to national to global contexts.
+We also share your belief that geography supports empathy.
+When students understand the physical and cultural contexts from which people come, they are more likely to appreciate diverse perspectives - a cornerstone of the civic mission of social studies.